Wedding photography wisdom: advice from a pro photographer

 This is difficult, but it can also be one of the fun parts.
 Choosing the right person together is a fun thing to do with your fiancé/fiancée.
 Most decent photographers will welcome you in to come and have a look because not only do they want to do it, they realise how hard it is to choose and would demand the same if the tables were turned.
 Pick someone who already takes photos you like and try to imagine yourself in those photos.
-Read their testimonials, study their photography, get quotes then sit down together and work out which way you hack the shortlist down.
+Read their testimonials, study their photography, get quotes then sit down together and work out which way you decide together.
 Ask if they are a full time photographer and look at what other work they do.

 Meet your photographer.

-It sounds ovbious but its amazing how many people don't.
-Its a good opportunity to discuss your plans for the day, ask important quesetions and more importantly, see some more work.
+It sounds obvious but its amazing how many people don't.
+Its a good opportunity to discuss your plans for the day, ask important questions and more importantly, see some more work.
 Its quite normal to ask for a meeting before making your mind up who you want to use and the process will really get you both tuned in to the task at hand.
 Trust your gut and go with your instinct!

 Think about an engagement shoot.

 This is anther exciting thing to do with your partner and is a good way of testing out how you guys and your photographer get along.
 If you think you want to do an engagement shoot you can use it as an opportunity to test out your first choice of photographer.
-The images from that shoot not only commemorate a really lovely and important time in your life, but can be used for annoucement cards and invites to the big day.
+The images from that shoot not only commemorate a really lovely and important time in your life, but can be used for announcement cards and invites to the big day.